sabihoshi/MiA/CONTRIBUTING.md

 ### Setup

 #### Repository Setup
-1. Clone the repository `git clone https://github.com/WFP-Doobelepers/HuTao.git`
+1. Clone the repository `git clone https://github.com/sabihoshi/Aida.git`
 2. Restore the projects with `dotnet restore`.

 #### User Secrets
 The location will be found according to the documentation for [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) in here.
-  * The `<user_secrets_id>` is stored in `./HuTao.Data/HuTao.Data.csproj`.
+  * The `<user_secrets_id>` is stored in `./Aida.Data/Aida.Data.csproj`.
   * `Owner: ulong` - The User ID of the owner of the bot, this doesn't really do anything yet.
   * `Prefix: string` - The prefix that the bot will be using.
   * `Token: string` - The bot's token.
-  * `HuTaoContext: string` - The postgres connection string for the bot's data itself, including but not limited to server configuration, users, logging, and moderation.
+  * `AidaContext: string` - The postgres connection string for the bot's data itself, including but not limited to server configuration, users, logging, and moderation.
   * `HangfireContext: string` - The postgres connection string for the Hangfire library, this is used for tasks related to timing.
   * `MessageCacheSize: int` - The cache size for messages.
 Keep this to 100.